ObaidUrRehman/ObaidUrRehman.github.io/_posts/2016-05-05-angular2-components.md

 A couple of points here:

 * As you can see we have imported <code>Component</code> from the angular library.
-It is used a decorator to add metadata with our component class so when Angular bootstraps our application it knows what type it is.
+It is used to decorate and add metadata to our component class so when Angular bootstraps our application it knows what type it is.
 * The <code>selector</code> is what tells the angular to watch out for in the DOM and replace it with the template of our component.
 * The <code>template</code> hold our html that is eventually rendered to the view.
 We can also use <code>templateUrl</code> and move our html out of of the ts typescript file.
 This is something you would want to do when you template grows big and want to maintain a separation of concerns.
+* A you may have noticed the <code>name</code> is a property of our component class and is available in the template through interpolation.

 In our html using this component is simply a matter of using it like this: